FMShi/FantasyLab/README.md

-Thanks to [Ubpa](https://github.com/Ubpa) and his marvelous work on [RenderLab](https://github.com/Ubpa/RenderLab), we cannot able to start out Computer Graphics journey without such detailed implementation.
+Thanks to [Ubpa](https://github.com/Ubpa) and his marvelous work on [RenderLab](https://github.com/Ubpa/RenderLab), we cannot able to start our Computer Graphics journey without such detailed implementation.
 His "RenderLab" project can be found here:  [RenderLab](https://github.com/Ubpa/RenderLab)